10 Things to Do Before Hiring a Real Estate Agent

 6. Gather receipts and warranties for home improvements

 Real estate agents can use tools like automated valuation models (AVMs) to get information about your house.
-However, they can tell when a home has been taken care of and when it hasn’t, and they take that into consideration when they suggest a price range for your home.
+However, they can tell when a home has been taken care of and when it hasn’t, and they consider that when they suggest a price range for your home.

-You can help them come up with a fair price by keeping detailed records of the work you’ve put into your house.
-These records should include any receipts and valid warranties, as well as a rundown of project costs, materials, finishes, and when the project was completed.
+You can help them come up with a fair price by keeping detailed records of the renovation and remodeling work you’ve put into your house.
+These records should include any receipts and valid warranties, as well as a rundown of project costs, materials, finishes, and the date the project was completed.

 “Having a list like that ready for a Realtor® is huge because it’s all about us being able to enhance the buyer’s perception of value,” Laudet comments.